asgardphp/asgard/Entity/README.md

 	]
 	#or
 	$definition->properties = [
-		'title' => 'text'
+		'title' => 'string'
 	]
 	#or
 	$definition->properties = [
 		'title' => [
-			'type' => 'text',
+			'type' => 'string',
 			...
 		]
 	]
 	#or
 	$definition->properties = [
-		'title' => new \Asgard\Entity\Properties\TextProperty([..])
+		'title' => new \Asgard\Entity\Properties\StringProperty([..])
 	]

-The type is optional and defaults to "text".
-At the moment you can use the types: "boolean", "date", "datetime", "double", "email", "file", "image", "integer", "longtext" and "text".
+The type is optional and defaults to "string".
+At the moment you can use the types: "boolean", "date", "datetime", "double", "email", "file", "image", "integer", "text" and "string".

 Each type affects the property in the way the data are stored in the entity, validated or even persisted in the database.

-You can access properties values with:
+You can access an entity definition through:

+	$entity->getDefinition()

+The entity properties are accessed like this:

 	$article->title
 	#or
 	$article->get('title')

-and set:
+and editable like this:

 	$article->title = 'hello';
 	$article->set('title', 'hello')

-or set multiple values at once:
+or set multiple properties at once:

 	$article->set(['title'=>'hello', 'content'=>'everyone'])

 <a name="properties"></a>
-##Properties
+##Property types
 **boolean**

 	'property_name' => 'boolean'